SergejSolopow/StepperController/README.md

 Status: In progress

-Description: UI for the stepmotor's controll.
-Control over the RPi ore microcontroller.
+Description: GUI for the stepmotor's controll.
+Control of the stepper using steppdriver and RPi GPIO interface.
 Remote manipulation over TCP/IP or serial communication.
-Programming languages JAVA/Python
+Programming languages JAVA/Python.